Particular/docs.particular.net/transports/sqs/configuration-options_donotwrapoutgoingmessages_sqs_[6.1,).partial.md

 WARN: This setting should only be enabled if all endpoints are running version 6.1 or above of the transport.

-NOTE: When sending messages from a non NServiceBus endpoint to a NServiceServiceBus endpoint, use UTF8 encoding to ensure compatibility.

 ### Message Attributes

 When the `DoNotWrapOutgoingMessages` setting is enabled, all NServiceBus headers will be stored in the `NServiceBus.AmazonSQS.Headers` message attribute.
 If the message is being sent to a non NServiceBus endpoint, the consumer can use message attributes to handle a message in a particular way without having to process the message body first.

+NOTE: When sending messages from a non NServiceBus endpoint to a NServiceServiceBus endpoint, use UTF8 encoding and add the `NServiceBus.AmazonSQS.Headers` message attribute to ensure compatibility.